Overview, role and structure

-The Government acted to integrate and enhance the co-ordination of the State's transport operations, regulatory functions and policy development processes by appointing one person to head its three key transport agencies:
+In order to integrate and enhance the coordination of the State's transport operations, regulatory functions and policy development processes, the Government appointed one person to head DoT, Main Roads WA and the PTA.

-As head of the Transport portfolio, Mr Richard Sellers is responsible for setting the strategic direction of transport in the State, shaping the development of a number of major integrated transport plans and leading the implementation of some of WA's most transformational capital projects.
+As head of the Transport portfolio, Mr Richard Sellers is responsible for setting the strategic direction of transport for the State, shaping the development of all major integrated transport plans and leading the implementation of some of WA's most transformational capital projects.